Walter von Loë: Later life

 In 1897, the field marshal retired from military service due to ill health, although he retained his positions as adjutant general and emissary.
 He was further appointed a member of the Prussian House of Lords for life in 1900, after completing another diplomatic mission.
 He died on 6 July 1908 of complications from a lung catarrh in Bonn.

 Marriage and issue

-On 24 May 1859, Loë married his distant cousin Countess Franziska von Nimptsch, née Hatzfeldt zu Trachenberg (1833–1922), who had three children of her own from a previous marriage.
-The couple had three children: Helene (1860–1902), and twins Margarethe (1866-1943) and Hubert (1866).
+On 24 May 1859, Loë married his distant cousin Franziska von Nimptsch, née Countess Hatzfeldt zu Trachenberg (1833–1922), who had three children of her own from a previous marriage.
+The couple had three children: Helene (1860–1902), and twins Margarethe (1866–1943) and Hubert (1866–1897).

 Catholic faith

 Loë's promotion to field marshal was exceptional in that this honour was rarely given to Catholics.
 Traditionally a Protestant state, Prussia allowed few Catholics to rise that high in rank.
 Despite his beliefs, Loë supported practices such as dueling, often embracing the traditions of Prussian Protestant officers.

 Loë's faith, as well as his connection to the House of Hatzfeldt, would also bring him into conflict with Imperial Chancellor Otto von Bismarck, who spearheaded the anti-Catholic Kulturkampf during the 1870s.
 Bismarck was among those involved in the affair between his son Herbert and Princess Elisabeth von Carolath-Beuthen, the latter of whom was Loë's sister-in-law.